 Unemployment is one of the biggest reasons many young adults struggle with failure to launch.
 Sometimes, individuals need a little extra push or help finding their own path.
 Once they enter young adulthood, they learn that they have more control over their choices, which can feel overwhelming if they feel disconnected from their goals and values.
 Independent living programs, like Journey Home Young Adult, help young adults learn and practice life skills in a variety of areas.
-Learning job skills helps young adults become more independent and responsible.
+Learning job skills help young adults become more independent and responsible.

 Why do some young adults struggle with independence?

 Teens need to make mistakes and understand the consequences of their actions.
-Without those important lessons they’re unable to become truly independent.
+Without those important lessons, they’re unable to become truly independent.
 Just because your child hasn’t jumped headfirst into adulthood doesn’t mean they’re incapable.
 Some individuals just need a bit of extra support that will show them their own abilities and potential for success.

 Vocational Support at Journey Home Young Adult